torsteinhov/KBE2-Chair-Design/README.md

 | retrieveManufaqConstrains | Sends get request to Fuseki, chair_kbe ontology, to retrieve manufacturing constrains from database. |
 | retrieveCustomerData | Sends get request to Fuseki, chair_data ontology, to retrieve customer data from database. |
 | feasibilityCheck | Brain behind this script, checks the customer data up against the manufacturing constrains intervals, return a boolean value. |

+<h2>Further development</h2>

+We have learned many things in the development of this project.
+First of all we have experienced the importance of agreeing and fully complete a geometry that meets our design requirements.
+The hassle of changing ontology and DFA files while still developing software is something we would like to avoid for future projects because of its time cost.
+The capturing and reuse of knowledge in this KBE system is something that still has great potential.
+Thoughts we have had regarding this is forexample automation of adding new constrains from the manufacturing side, or more enthusiastic, a genetic algorithm that proposes more creative designs based on a customers style preferences (modern, chic, conservative, baroque etc.).
+Making the feasibilityChecker independent of the DFAServer is also something we would have implemented if this project was developed further and scaled for bigger usage.